Published: 2024-08-20 | Updated: 2025-08-27

 Navigate to Environment Variables configuration in your project to set environment variables.
 Remember to click Update after changing a value.

-file from the variables that is used during deployment
+Coolify creates a .env file from the variables that is used during deployment

-file formatting principles apply with some additional
+so basic .env file formatting principles apply with some additional

 considerations.